LiamMercier/SilentTanks/README.md

 Untested.

-Users should install windows subsystem for linux (WSL) and read the following section.
+Users could try to use windows subsystem for linux (WSL) or a debian based virtual machine and read the following section.

 ### Linux (Debian based)